benmiller314/dsam2024fall/schedule.md

         * <a href="https://www.youtube.com/watch?v=lYWt-aCnE2U&t=3264s">from 54:28</a> to 1:07:05: When can you trust machine learning?
     - Cheung, Diana.
 “Demystifying Generative AI: Introducing the Underlying Technologies & Models of Generative AI.”
 Codesmith.io/Blog, Aug 30, 2023, <a href="https://www.codesmith.io/blog/demystifying-generative-ai-introducing-the-underlying-technologies-models-of-generative-ai">https://www.codesmith.io/blog/demystifying-generative-ai-introducing-the-underlying-technologies-models-of-generative-ai</a>.

+<a id="current"></a>
 <h3 id="week-07"><a href='plans/week-07'>Week 7: Mon, Oct 07</a> – AI: Machines learning to classify and predict</h3>

 Continue working on your project, and take notes in your [Mindful Practice Journal](projects.md).

-By Friday, look through the options for the three upcoming People's Choice weeks, and <a class="disabled" aria-disabled="true" title="link to poll coming soon">register your preferences</a>.
+By Friday, look through the options for the three upcoming People's Choice weeks, and <a href="https://forms.gle/y5d2pCbQoyfdA3ag9">register your preferences</a>.